-Know the Hazard How to Minimize the Risk Safety Issues Chemicals Hundreds of different chemicals Employees are trained to be aware of potential hazards.
-Follow directions on SDS's for safe use and to clean up spills. are a necessary part of hospital life.
-But when handled incorrectly, they can burn, 2.
-Safety Data Sheets are available on CapitaLink.
-SDS's Forms/Equipment: explode, cause skin damage, or lead to serious health hazards. give you detailed information on health risks and safe handling for every chemical Incidental spill kits are determined by department.
+Know the Hazard How to Minimize the Risk Safety Issues Chemicals Thousands of different 1.
+Employees are trained to be aware of potential hazards.
+Follow directions on SDS's for safe use and to clean up spills. chemicals of unferent chemicals are a necessary part of hospital life.
+But when handled incorrectly, they can burn, explode, cause skin damage, or lead to serious health hazards.
 There is a SDS chemical list on CapitaLink, under Quick Links.
-This is a list of specific products you work with.
-3. There are warning labels on all Event Report through the Safety Reporting System that are potentially hazardous to potentially hazardous products.
-3. SDS your health.
-The list also contains plans for: HAZCOM, HAZARDOUS MATERIALS/WASTE 4.
-Hospitals are required to keep SDS sheets on products used for 30 years.
-4. (PPE) Personal Protective Equipment MANAGEMENT, SPILL RESPONSE AND UNIVERSAL WASTE.
-5. Spills will be remedied according to department policy.
+This is a list of specific products that are potentially hazardous to your health.
+The list also contains plans for: HAZCOM, HAZARDOUS MATERIALS/WASTE MANAGEMENT, SPILL RESPONSE AND UNIVERSAL WASTE. a) Safety Data Sheets are available on CapitaLink under Quick Links within the "Chemical List SDS".
+SDS's give you detailed information on health risks and safe handling for every chemical you work with.
+SDS information may also be found by loading the SDS App from VelocityEHS onto a smart device.
+Access is provided by using the Capital Health E-binder web address from CapitaLink: https://chemmanagement.ehs.c om/9/80d6c99b-d710-4607-ae04-b708e611732c/ebinder/?nas=Tr ue 2.
+There are warning labels on all potentially hazardous products.
+3. Hospitals are required to keep SDS sheets on products used for 30 years.
+Forms/Equipment: Incidental spill kits are determined by department.
+Event Report through the Safety Reporting System SDS (PPE) Personal Protective Equipment Hazardous Materials and Waste Management Spill Form

+Know the Hazard How to Minimize the Risk Safety Issues Spills will be remedied according to department policy.
 Emergency calls are made to Hazmat by Security.
-5. Monthly Hazardous Materials and Waste Management Reports